 Do you work with charities?

-We love to work with charities, especially those charities that promote body-positive image representation or low vision/blindness support.
+We love to work with charities, especially those that promote body-positive image representation or low vision/blindness support.
 If you would like to discuss a showing of this collection for your charitable event, please let us know.
-Check out our philanthropy page for full details on the charities we are working with and have worked with in the past.
+Check out our philanthropy page for details on the charities we are currently working with.
 We work with charities of all sizes.